 Another takeaway from the chart is seeing that not every year has been positive.
 In fact, there have been consecutive years during that time which have had significantly negative returns from one year to the next.

-However, over a sufficient amount of time, stock market returns have always been positive.
+However, over a sufficient amount of time, stock market returns have always been positive—a great sign for your wealth building.
 Take a look at the chart below to demonstrate this effect.

 Understanding this chart might not be easy at first but by studying it you should notice some telling results.
 First, you will see the time frame starts with a daily return for the S&P 500 and spans all the way to the performance over a 20-year time horizon.

 You will also see that the returns are split into positive and negative returns.
 Over the 90-year period examined, on average, 54% of daily returns have been positive while 46% have been negative.

 This shows an average daily bias toward the upside but most importantly, you see that this skews even more in favor of positive returns as time invested increases.